Applications are now closed.

 How to apply

-In submitting an application, you will authorise the council(s) to make any necessary enquiries to check any information that is required for the administration of the UKSPF programme.
-The information you provide may also be shared with others as stated within the following privacy notice:
+By submitting a full application, you authorise us (Wrexham County Borough Council) to make any necessary enquiries to check any information that is required for the administration of the UK Shared Prosperity Fund programme.

 More information